HorizonChaser12/EdgeFedPSO/README.md

 4. Configure the parameters such as the number of edge servers, clients per server, local batch size, learning rate, etc., according to your requirements.
 5. Prepare the dataset for federated learning.
 Ensure that it is divided into subsets for each edge device.
 6. Run the project to start federated learning: `python edge_fed_pso.py`.
-7. Monitor the training progress and global model updates.
+7. Monitor the training progress and global model updates using the logger that prints the particular results.

 ## Usage